Skip to main content

 ...

-Example below merges on a column batch_day that holds the day for which given record is valid.
+Example below merges on a column batch_day that holds the day for which the given record is valid.
 Merge keys also can be compound:

 @dlt.resource(merge_key="batch_day", write_disposition="merge")